tokio-rs/website-next/content/tokio/tutorial/channels.md

 ---

 Now that we have learned some about concurrency with Tokio, let's apply this on the client side.
-Say we want to run two concurrent SET requests.
-We can spawn one task per request.
-Then the two requests would happen concurrently.
+Say we want to run two concurrent Redis commands.
+We can spawn one task per command.
+Then the two commands would happen concurrently.

 At first, we might try something like: